 Most new investors are risk averse and are unlikely to be bullish or bearish on any given commodity due to sheer inexperience and a lack of understanding of the caprices of the markets.
 As such, while they’ve likely heard of Bitcoin, and other Cryptocurrencies like Etherium, Ripple and Monero and you’ve heard a lot of vociferous claims for and against them.
 There are few commodities as divisive as cryptocurrency.
-People in the financial services industry tend not to be fans while those who’ve been burned by the banks in the 2007-2008 recession and don’t trust the present financial infrastructure simply shrug “Well, of course they would say that!”.
+People in the financial services industry tend not to be fans while those who’ve been burned by the banks in the 2007-2008 recession and don’t trust the present financial infrastructure simply shrug “Well, of course, they would say that!”.
 If you’ve heard of Bitcoin, you’ve probably already read some wildly contrasting rumors about the highest profile of the cryptocurrencies.
-As such, it’s likely that you’ll have a lot of questions.
-Here we’ll try to address any questions that you may have as a nascent investor, using real human words and trying to avoid technical jargon wherever possible (and at least explaining it if we do).
+As such, you’ll likely have a lot of questions.
+Here we’ll try to address any questions that you may have as a new investor, using real human words and trying to avoid technical jargon wherever possible (and at least explaining it if we do).
 Hopefully by the time you’re done reading you’ll have a firmer idea of what Bitcoin is and whether or not you want to invest.
-We’ll try not to be too partizan in our approach, sticking to the facts where possible without coloring your answers with bias.
+We’ll try not to be too partial in our approach, sticking to the facts where possible without coloring your answers with bias.

 Spell it out for me, what is Bitcoin?